GUIDE

 What to Include in Context

-Technical Decisions & Rationale
+decision — Technical Decisions and Rationale

-Implementation Patterns
+insight — Implementation Patterns

-Code patterns, architectural approaches, library usage patterns
+Code patterns, architectural approaches, library usage patterns.
+Use tags to make them discoverable across workunits.

 Format Guidelines